jbachand/thefacebook.us/README.md

 All of the loading takes place in: /admin/classes/classes.php

 FB and site settings are in here that need to be edited to your configuration

+### Initial Setup

+Login, then go into your mysql editor, and change your accountstatusid to 9 in the user table under your row

 ### Admin Panel: